-Based on the attached data, two variables were analyzed: Productive Working Hours and Revenue.
-For the Productive Working Hours variable, the average value is 81,101, with a large range between 40,154 and 118,730.
-The high standard deviation of 27,341 indicates significant variation in the Productive Working Hours data.
-This suggests that while the average value is quite high, the distribution of Productive Working Hours data is not uniform, with some data points being much lower or higher than the average value.
-Meanwhile, for the Revenue variable, the average value is 4,884 with a wider range between 1,979 and 7,475.
-With a standard deviation of 1,856, this shows that revenue also has a highly variable distribution, even though the average value is quite large.
-Similar to Productive Working Hours, the significant differences in revenue between entities reflect inequality or unevenness in the data that should be considered in further analysis.
+Based on the attached data, there are two variables analyzed: Productive Working Hours and Revenue.
+For the Productive Working Hours variable, the average value is 81,101 with a large range between 40,154 and 118,730.
+A high standard deviation of 27,341 indicates significant variation in the Productive Working Hours data.
+This suggests that, while the average value is quite high, the distribution of Productive Working Hours data is not uniform, with some data points being much lower or higher than the average value.
+Meanwhile, for the Revenue variable, the average value is 4,884 with a wider range, between 1,979 and 7,475.
+With a standard deviation of 1,856, this shows that Revenue also has a highly variable distribution, even though the average value is quite large.
+Similar to Productive Working Hours, the significant differences in Revenue between entities reflect inequality or unevenness in the data that should be taken into account in further analysis.